 - Arrogant as a monarch on a throne. 👑

-24. Arrogant as a dictator with an iron fist
+24. As arrogant as a dictator with an iron fist

 Meaning: Someone who rules with absolute power, often without regard for others’ opinions or feelings.